Best Banks in Canada 2022

 Let’s start with the classics.
 These are brick-and-mortar banks that have various branches in various cities, ATMs, and a long history of customer service.
-There are many reasons why people would still seek out a “classic” bank, even as online-only banks have become more common and convenient.
+There are many reasons why people would still seek out a “classic” bank, even as online banks have become more common and convenient.
 Having a real-life relationship with your local bank can still be a valuable asset, and even just sitting down with another person can often help you secure better deals, negotiate fees, or find solutions to special cases.
-Talking to a real-life person can also be useful for people wishing to discuss complex financial topics, like retirement planning, mortgage refinancing, how to best save for your child’s future, and more.

-Its history of stability and its size make it a popular bank in Canada, particularly since it has the largest branch and ATM network in the country, with over 50,000 ATMs available to customers for no-fee withdrawal.
+Its history of stability and its size make it a popular bank in Canada, and RBC claims to have the largest branch and ATM network in the country, with nearly 5,0000 ATMs in Canada available to customers for no-fee withdrawal.
 In addition to its chequing and savings accounts, RBC also offers insurance products, an investment platform, and wealth management services.

-TD Bank is the second-largest bank in Canada, and has over 25 million customers worldwide.
-In addition to being well-represented internationally, TD has over 1,100 branches in Canada and an ATM network of 2,800 machines across the country.
-TD Bank was established in Toronto in 1855.
+TD is the second-largest bank in Canada, and has over 27 million customers worldwide.
+In addition to being well-represented internationally, TD has over 1,000 branches in Canada and an ATM network of 2,500 machines across the country.
+TD Bank was established in Toronto in 1955.

-TD has a wide variety of accounts, including chequing accounts with fees ranging from $3.95 a month to $29.95 a month, as well as savings accounts, student accounts, youth accounts, U.S. dollar accounts, and “New to Canada” accounts.
-It also offers credit cards, mortgages, loans, insurance, retirement products like RRSPs and TFSAs, as well as investing opportunities.
+TD has a wide variety of accounts, including chequing accounts with fees ranging from $3.95 a month to $29.95 a month, as well as savings accounts, free student accounts, U.S. dollar accounts, and a ‘banking package’ for newcomers to Canada.
+They also offer credit cards, mortgages, loans, insurance, retirement products like RRSPs and TFSAs, as well as investing opportunities.

 Scotiabank

-Canada’s third-largest bank has been around since 1832 and serves more than 25 million customers around the world.
-It has a broad range of financial products, a history of stability, and thousands of physical bank branches as well as a network of more than 3,500 ATMs across Canada.
+Canada’s fifth-largest bank, Scotiabank, has been around since 1832 and serves around 25 million customers around the world.
+It has a broad range of financial products, a history of stability, just under 1,000 branches across Canada, and more than 3,700 domestic ATMs.

 Scotiabank offers six different types of bank accounts, including chequing accounts, savings accounts, student accounts, and senior accounts.
-Its chequing account fees range from $3.95 per month to $30.95 for their perk-heavy Ultimate Account.
-It also offers 18 types of credit cards, including no-fee cards, cash-back cards, and travel rewards cards.
+Its chequing account fees range from $0 to $30.95 for its perk-heavy Ultimate Account.
+They also offer 16 types of credit cards, including no-fee cards, cash-back cards, and travel rewards cards.
 In addition to everyday banking accounts and credit cards, Scotiabank provides mortgages, loans, and lines of credit.
 It has its own investing platform and offers investment accounts, including RRSPs and TFSAs.

 While the Big 5 tend to have pretty similar features and accounts, it’s well worth checking their websites for any seasonal promotions or deals for new customers if you’re looking to open an account at one of them.

 While many users value the history and human service of brick-and-mortar banks, more and more people are choosing to bank the way they watch TV, order a takeaway curry, and buy concert tickets.
-Online-only banks have become increasingly popular because of the convenience they offer—all your banking can be done from your laptop or even from an app on your smartphone, without ever having to get up from the sofa.
+Online-only banks have become increasingly popular because of the convenience they offer—all your banking can be done from your laptop or even from an app on your smartphone, without having to get off the couch or organize your schedule around banking hours.

 While most chequing accounts at brick-and-mortar banks will charge you a so-called account maintenance fee, online banks usually don’t charge anything for their accounts, tend to have lower or even no minimum account balances, and offer higher interest rates on savings accounts.
-That’s because online-only banks have way less overhead costs: They don’t have to rent space for physical branches, and they don’t have to pay tellers, security guards, and other staff.
+That’s because they have way less overhead costs: They don’t have to rent space for physical branches, and they don’t have to pay for employees like tellers or security guards.
 Those savings are passed along to the consumer.
-Plus, you know your money is safe: The funds you deposit in Canadian online banks are protected by Canada Deposit Insurance Corporation (CDIC – similar to traditional banks) or the relevant credit union deposit guarantee corporation.

 Here are the most popular online banks currently operating in Canada: